-Expenses which are expected to be covered by overhead
+Expenses which are expected to be covered by overhead/administration expenses

-DFF expects that expenses for normal work PCs, general software and other general work tools are covered by the institutions' overhead.
-Therefore, DFF does not offer support for these kinds of expenses.
-Moreover, DFF expects that access to and use of equipment, facilities, books, databases, etc. which are already available at the host institutions, will be made available at no extra cost for research projects, which the institutions agree to host.
-Unless you can document that special circumstances apply, DFF will not offer support for these kinds of expenses.
+DFF expects that expenses for normal work computers, general software and other general work tools be covered by the institutions' overhead/administration expenses.
+For this reason, DFF does not offer support for these types of expenses.
+Moreover, DFF expects that access to and use of equipment, facilities, books, databases, etc., which are already available at the host institutions, will be made available at no extra cost for research projects that the institutions agree to host.
+Unless you can document that special circumstances apply, DFF will not offer support for these types of expenses.